Tintri up slightly after lowering IPO price

 Tintri co-founder and CTO Kieran Harty told TechCrunch they are “providing the AWS-like cloud in your own data center.”
 He views this as a way for businesses to get “the benefit of the public cloud without the downside.”

-Tintri has over 1250 enterprise clients including Sony Computer, MillerCoors, and The Carlyle Group.
-Harty says that their systems are better equipped than some of the competition to “support tens of thousands or even hundreds of thousands of workloads.”
+Tintri has more than 1,250 enterprise clients, including Sony Computer, MillerCoors and The Carlyle Group.
+Harty says their systems are better equipped than some of the competition to “support tens of thousands or even hundreds of thousands of workloads.”

-They brought in brought in $125.1 million in revenue for its latest fiscal year, but their losses were almost as big, in the red for $105.8 million.
+It brought in $125.1 million in revenue for its latest fiscal year, but its losses were almost as big, in the red for $105.8 million.
 Yet this is a better ratio than last year when revenue was $86 million and losses stood at $100.1 million.
 The prior year also had losses that exceeded revenue.

 “Sales and marketing” is Tintri’s biggest expense and cost the company $108.9 million this past year.
 The company also spent $53.4 million on research and development.